 “What do you mean, ‘about you’?
 Who are you, by the way?”
 He wanted to know.

-Then it was my turn to look at him, surprised.
+Then, it was my turn to look at him, surprised.
+He was right!
 Who was I, indeed?
 He didn’t know shit about me.
-He didn’t know my name, my occupation, or even the room I was in!
-Although his drug friend—the bellhop—might have mentioned something after all!
+He didn’t know my name, my occupation, or even the room I was in.
+Although his drug friend—the bellhop—might have mentioned something about us after all.

-“I’m nobody!”
+“I’m nobody.”
 I quickly said, “I’m just a guest at the hotel.
-Anyway, has someone behaved strangely recently?”
+Anyway, has someone behaved strangely in the past few days?”

 “No, I don’t think so,” the visionary bartender replied.
 “Who do you suspect in particular?”